avinasdube/avinasdube/README.md

-Namaskar 🙏, I'm Avinash Dubey - a Web Developer proficient in MERN stack.
-I love building web projects and I have a keen interest in Poetry.
+# **Namaskar** 🙏

-I have built some of the best looking and performing MERN applications which you should definitely give a look and star, if you are here on my profile.
+I'm Avinash Dubey - a Web Developer proficient in MERN stack.

-My best projects are :
+I'm proud developer of [menhew](https://menhew.onrender.com) and [listdown](https://listdown.onrender.com).

-1. Menhew
+I see programming as poetry, as I'm a weekend poet.

-2. ListDown
+Currently, exploring the world of AI and Machine Learning.

-3. Weather.in
+Connect with me [@avinaasdube](https://twitter.com/avinaasdube) on twitter.